Adwai-T/Notes/Java/Spring.md

 Spring MVC provides support for web app initailization, that detects our code automatically.
 The class `AbstractAnnotationConfigDispatcherServletInitializer` is used to initialize the servlet container.

-So we extend the base class nad then override all required methods and then specify servlet mapping and location of our app config.
+So we extend the base class and then override all required methods and then specify servlet mapping and location of our app config.

 ```java
 //--- Replaces spring-mvc-demo-servlet.xml